Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Abstract

 \section{Abstract}

-Developmental processes are often associated with each other over time; therefore, examining such associations and understanding the joint development of multiple processes is of interest.
-One statistical method is the latent growth curve model (LGCM) with a time-varying covariate (TVC), which estimates the effect on a longitudinal outcome of a TVC while simultaneously modeling change in the longitudinal outcome.
-However, this existing model does not allow the TVC to predict variation in the random growth coefficients.
-Our study proposes decomposing the effect of a TVC into trait and state effects to address this limitation.
-Specifically, we proposed three methods to decompose the impact of a TVC.
-In all three methods, we consider the baseline value of a TVC as the trait feature, and by regressing random intercepts and slopes on the baseline value, we obtain trait effects.
-Meanwhile, we characterize (1) the interval-specific slopes, (2) the interval-specific changes, or (3) the change from baseline at each measurement occasion of the TVC as the state feature in three methods, respectively.
-We obtain state effects by regressing the longitudinal outcome on such state features.
-We demonstrate the proposed methods using simulation studies and real-world data analyses, assuming the longitudinal outcome takes a linear-linear functional form.
-Based on the simulation results, the LGCM with a TVC breaking into the baseline value and interval-specific slopes or changes can produce unbiased and precise estimates with target confidence intervals.
-We provide \textit{OpenMx} and \textit{Mplus 8} code for three methods with commonly used linear and nonlinear functions.
+Longitudinal processes are often associated with each other over time; therefore, it is important to investigate the associations among developmental processes and understand their joint development.
+The latent growth curve model (LGCM) with a time-varying covariate (TVC) provides a method to estimate the TVC's effect on a longitudinal outcome while simultaneously modeling the outcome's change.
+However, it does not allow the TVC to predict variations in the random growth coefficients.
+We propose decomposing the TVC's effect into initial trait and temporal states using three methods to address this limitation.
+In each method, the baseline of the TVC is viewed as an initial trait, and the corresponding effects are obtained by regressing random intercepts and slopes on the baseline value.
+Temporal states are characterized as (1) interval-specific slopes, (2) interval-specific changes, or (3) changes from the baseline at each measurement occasion, depending on the method.
+We demonstrate our methods through simulations and real-world data analyses, assuming a linear-linear functional form for the longitudinal outcome.
+The results demonstrate that LGCMs with a decomposed TVC can provide unbiased and precise estimates with target confidence intervals.
+We also provide \textit{OpenMx} and \textit{Mplus 8} code for these methods with commonly used linear and nonlinear functions.